DfP’25 Regional Editions

 The 9th Data for Policy Conference will be hosted regionally across multiple locations.

 Following the European chapter, the Asia-Pacific Regional Conference will focus on “Advancing AI: Innovations, Governance, and Ethical Frontiers.”
-Co-chaired by Chen Jie, Founding Director of SRIIAS and Lü Peiming, Executive Vice President of Tongji University, this edition will be hosted at the Shanghai Research Institute for Autonomous Intelligent Systems (SIRIIAS) at Tongji University in Shanghai, China on 23-24 October, 2025.
+Co-chaired by Chen Jie, Founding Director of SRIIAS and Lü Peiming, Executive Vice President of Tongji University, this edition will be hosted at the Shanghai Research Institute for Intelligent Autonomous Systems (SIRIIAS) at Tongji University in Shanghai, China on 23-24 October, 2025.

 For more information, please visit the Asia-Pacific regional conference page.